Chopin National Edition: Volumes

 As an urtext, the Chopin National Edition aims to produce a musical text that adheres to the original notation and the composer's intentions.
 All extant sources were analyzed and verified for authenticity, mainly autographs, first editions with Chopin's corrections and pupils' copies with Chopin's annotations.
 Necessary editorial decisions are documented in each volume's source commentary.
 Additionally, a separate performance commentary documents cases where Chopin's notation may be misunderstood by contemporary pianists, such as realizations of ornaments and pedaling.

 The Chopin National Edition consists of 36 volumes in two series, for works published during Chopin's lifetime (Series A), and for works published posthumously (Series B).
-A 37th volume (titled Supplement) consists of compositions partly by Chopin, for instance his contribution to Hexameron.
+A 37th volume (titled Supplement) consists of compositions partly by Chopin, for instance his contribution to Hexaméron.

 Catalogue (WN)

 The edition provides a new numbering scheme ("WN") for works published after Chopin's death, similar to existing catalogues by Maurice J. E. Brown (B) and Krystyna Kobylańska (KK).
 Some works have opus numbers assigned after Chopin's death by Julian Fontana, who grouped a number of unpublished piano pieces into eight opus numbers (Op.
-66–73).
+66–73), and seventeen songs for voice and piano into a ninth (Op.
+74).